ManageIQ/manageiq.org/site/_posts/2017-02-27-embedding-ansible-additions.md

 ## Improved

-There were quite a few improvements to facilitate the embedding Ansible effort.
-First, [Ladas](https://github.com/Ladas) has laid the foundation for [query optimizations](https://github.com/ManageIQ/manageiq/pull/13978) for inventory collections based on tracking graph dependencies.
-[Nick](https://github.com/carbonin) implemented a [worker lifecycle for embedded Ansible](https://github.com/ManageIQ/manageiq/pull/14023) to aid monitoring efforts.
+Although there were a number of great improvements this round, here are a few highlights.
+First, [Ladas](https://github.com/Ladas) has laid the foundation for [query optimizations](https://github.com/ManageIQ/manageiq/pull/14023) of inventory collections based on tracking graph dependencies.
+[Nick](https://github.com/carbonin) implemented a [worker lifecycle for embedded Ansible](https://github.com/ManageIQ/manageiq/pull/13978) to aid monitoring efforts.
 To simplify decorating models, [Martin](https://github.com/himdel) has added an implementation for [class decorator support](https://github.com/ManageIQ/manageiq-ui-classic/pull/237) which also removes the need to use the draper gem.

 ## Fixed